SmingHub/Sming/Sming/Components/rboot/Cache_Read_Enable.rst

    1 – sets bit 26 of 0x3FF0000C and sets bits 3 & 4 of 0x3FF00024

 Function of no_idea
-   The clue is in the name, I can’t work out what this does from my experiments, but the SDK always sets this to 1.
+   The clue is in the name, I can't work out what this does from my experiments, but the SDK always sets this to 1.

 **Source: https://richard.burtons.org/2015/06/12/esp8266-cache_read_enable/**